content-island/workshop-step-by-step-guide/03-post-detail/README.md

  </Layout>
 ```

-On the aside we have a different one, so let's define it here:
+On the aside we have different elements, so let’s define them here:

 _./src/pages/posts/[slug].astro_